 Saying I lived a week like Miranda Kerr is an ambitious statement.
-I would be obviating the simple fact that I didn’t get invited to any movie premieres, magazine cover shoots, or dates with Snapchat founder Evan Spiegel.
+I would be obviating the simple fact that I did not get invited to any movie premieres, magazine cover shoots, or dates with Snapchat founder Evan Spiegel.

 So, all in all, I am not totally at rock bottom here, but I am certainly nowhere near Kerr.